edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.2.md

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one is read)

-* students will demonstrate their knowledge of scope in JavaScript by solving hard scoping problems
+* students will demonstrate their knowledge of scope in JavaScript by solving hard scoping problems (through functions and objects)
 * students will use click events with jQuery
+* students will create virtual elements with jQuery and add them to the html
-* students will explain to each other how to build a simple crystal game
+* students will see and explain to each other how to build a simple crystal game

 ### 1. Instructor do (20 minutes)